fpietka/Zend-Nested-Set/README.md

 INSTALLATION
 =======================================================================

+The minimum requirement is that your Web server supports PHP 5.4.

 This application requires that you either have Zend Framework on your include_path, or that you will be symlinking your Zend Framework library into the library directory.
 If you do not yet have Zend Framework, you